The Ultimate Guide to Real Estate Agent Teams

 Working on a team is becoming a more popular choice for real estate agents.
 In a 2018 study done by the National Association of Realtors, it was said that nearly 30% of all real estate agents in the nation works in a partnership or team.

-Many real estate agents know of real estate teams, but don’t fully understand the concept of teams and the value they provide to agents of all experiences.
-Real estate teams are a great option for both the experienced icon agent team leaders looking to build a sustainable and streamlined business or the brand new agent looking for structured support from a large group of helpful colleagues.
+Many real estate agents know of real estate agent teams, but don’t fully understand the concept of teams and the value they provide to agents of all experiences.
+Real estate agent teams are a great option for both the experienced icon agent team leaders looking to build a sustainable and streamlined business or the brand new agent looking for structured support from a large group of helpful colleagues.

 Due to the variety of teams out there and each of their different aspects, we separated our guide down into 5 sections for ease of reading: